The nZone’s Rules for Indoor Soccer are based off Modified FIFA Laws for Indoor Play.

 Adult: Size 5 (ages 12 and up).
 Size 4 (ages U-8 to U-11).

 There are unlimited substitutions .
 You do not need the referee’s permission, but the ref should be notified.
-Change over must occur at the team entrance to your player box.
+Change over must occur while play is at the far end of the field and players must meet at the team entrance to your player box.
 Goalkeeper change should transition as fast as possible.

 A minimum of 7 players and a maximum of 12 players.
 ALL PLAYERS NEED TO BE ON THE ROSTER.
 Substitutes on the roster may be made if a player drops off.
 Guest players are allowed for Regular Season games.
 A guest player may compete in playoffs if they played in 2 regular season games.
 All players will need to fill out The nZone liability waiver to participate at the facility.